How to Plant

 It takes three years for a young tree to establish a solid root system and strong trunk.
 By following these planting instructions for your 5 gallon tree, it will get the best start for a long and healthy life.

 Planting Your Young Tree

 - Remove and discard grass and weeds in a 4-foot-wide circle.

 - Dig your hole 4 feet wide and 8 to 10 inches deep.
 Score the sides of the hole so the hole is not smooth.

 - Remove the entire root ball from the container.
 Thoroughly loosen and extend side and bottom roots from the root ball.
 Cut any roots circling the root ball with a sharp tool.

-- Place the root ball on the pedestal so the root crown (where to trunk meets the roots) is about 1 1/2 to 2 inches above the surrounding ground level.
+- Place the root ball in the hole so the root crown (where to trunk meets the roots) is about 1.5 to 2 inches above the surrounding ground level.

 - Place the existing soil back in the hole.
 Do not place grass or weeds in the hole.
 When backfilling the hole, avoid air pockets by lightly tamping, but don't compact the soil.
 Refill the hole only up to the top of the root ball.

 - Water your newly planted tree deeply after planting.